 As food operators explore growth strategies an option being considered by many is a partnership with another complementary brand.
 We have seen in many other industries, such as banking, the benefits and also liabilities of partnering with a coffee chain to provide a differentiated customer experience.
 The opportunity to leverage the power of two offerings to deliver a compelling experience and potentially cater to a new customer base is very appealing.
 But the question needs to be asked, is it worth the risk?
+Make sure to have partnership agreement lawyers in Saudi Arabia on your side to check all the contracts.
 We have been fortunate over the years to have worked on many new initiatives that included two brands.
 In some cases, the joint efforts resulted in failure, while others helped drive significant growth for our client.
 So let us review the tale of two initiatives and some key criteria operators need to consider when considering a “menage a deux”.

 The right fit matters